jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 For chemical processes, however, there is a disconnect between the input parameters (e.g. temperature, pressure, concentration) and the reaction outputs.
 Any quantifiable parameter in your system can be used to form an objective or constraint function.
 In practice this is usually an analytical result (e.g. a metric that relates to product yield or selectivity), however you could base your optimisation on other metrics such as economic factors (e.g. space-time yield or process cost) or environmental considerations (e.g. E-factor or atom efficiency of the proposed configuration).

-In our article we optimised a cascade synthesis with four competing products: X0, X1, X2, and X3.
+In our article we optimised a cascadic synthesis with four competing products: X0, X1, X2, and X3.
 One objective for us was to minimise the amount of X3 and keep the conversion to X1 and X2 above 90 %, while producing more X2 than X1.

 We translated this into: